Datta0/datta0.github.io/_posts/2025-07-06-understanding-multi-gpu-parallelism-paradigms.md

 ## Conclusion

 Today we've looked at how once can utilise multiple GPUs to their advantage especially in case of LLMs for inference.
 This is a very important in the modern day and age where models keep getting bigger and better increasing the demand for more and more memory at inference time more so thanks to reasoning and longer output lengths.
+That being said, we haven't yet talked about how the communication is done between the GPUs.
+That is a different beast in itself.
+Also we haven't yet touched upon the recent paradigms like Sequence Parallelism and Context Parallelism.
+Then comes parallelism strategies for training.
+We'd go over those too someday.

 I'm hoping that I have made you, the reader, understand the parallelisms from a holistic perspective and the pros and cons of each.
 With that, I sign off for the day.
 Ta-ta.